aosborne17/Automating-A-Full-Pipeline-With-Containerisation/README.md

 ## Creating A Docker Hub webhook to send emails

-- Creating A Google Script
+- Creating A Google Script that once activated will send an email to the team!

 ```
 function doGet(e){